Grouping Information So It's Easier to Understand

 - Ask about any plans for new products.

-You can see that if all of these sub-points (a-c) were in a single list, it would be very easy to forget one.
-However, when they are chunked up in groups of fewer than five to nine items into the higher-level points (1, 2, 3, etc), the structure makes them much easier to recall.
+You can see that if all of these sub points (a-c) were in a single list, it would be very easy to forget one or more of them.
+However, when they're chunked into groups, and each group is listed under one of the higher-level points, they become much easier to recall.

-However, when you're communicating with several people, you can't easily assess how well each of them will retain the information.
-In which case, it's often best to keep to as few as five individual points if you want everyone to remember what you're saying.
-(In fact, some speech writers recommend only putting a maximum of three major points in a speech!)
+However, when you're communicating with several people at once, you can't easily assess how well each of them will retain the information.
+In which case, it's often best to keep to five individual points, so that everyone will remember what you're saying.
+(In fact, some speech writers recommend using a maximum of three major points in a speech.)

-- Remember that the 7 +/- 2 rule is a guideline for maximum recall.
+- Remember the "magical number seven" rule as a general guideline for maximum recall.

-- When your audience is fairly new to a subject, consider including less information in each chunk.
-When your audience is quite knowledgeable on the subject you can include more – but still avoid giving them more than seven completely new items to process.
+- If your audience is fairly new to a subject, include less information in each chunk.
+If your audience already knows the subject well, you can include more – but still avoid giving them more than seven completely new items to process.

-So, if you were doing sales process training for a group of trainee salespeople, you might include just the numbered points one to seven from the example above.
-You could even cut them down to just points one, four, six, and seven (which are critical) and omit points two and three (which are nice to have but not critical).
-But if you were working on tightening up the sales process with your existing sales force, you might include the a, b, c etc. points as well.
+So, if you were speaking to a group of sales trainees, you might include just the numbered points one to seven from the example above.
+You could even cut them down to just points one, four, six, and seven (which are critical), and omit points two and three (which are nice to have but not critical).
+But if you were tightening up the sales process with an experienced sales force, you might include the sub points (a-c) as well.

-Another way of thinking about finding the "right" level of detail is to borrow some terminology commonly used in Neuro-Linguistic Programming (NLP).
+Another way to think about finding the "right" level of detail is to borrow terminology that psychologists use in Neuro-Linguistic Programming (NLP).
 Here, the terms "chunking up" and "chunking down" are used to describe the process of moving between levels of detail:

 - Chunking Up – moving from something specific and becoming more general.